Isabella of Fife: Crowning the Bruce

-Isabella’s husband, the namesake of his murdered cousin but better known as Red Comyn was one of those who denied Bruce’s claim to the throne and had since pledged his allegiance to Edward I taking up residence at the Royal Court in London.
-The strength of opposition only made Bruce all the more determined that a formal Coronation should take place and the sooner the better.
+Isabella’s husband, the namesake of his murdered cousin but better known as Red Comyn was one of those who denied Bruce’s claim to the throne and had since pledged his allegiance to Edward, taking up residence at the Royal Court in London.
+The strength of opposition only made Bruce more determined that a formal Coronation should take place and the sooner the better.

-Isabella, who was aware of the events occurring at Scone had earlier defied her husband by refusing to accompany him to London.
-She considered his desertion of the cause of Scottish independence as a betrayal and was not shy in saying so which was a brave to do at a time when a wife was expected to be obedient to her husband at all times and in all things.
+Isabella, aware of the events occurring at Scone had earlier defied her husband by refusing to accompany him to London.
+She considered his desertion of the cause of Scottish independence as a betrayal and was not shy in saying so.

-As a supporter of Bruce and a MacDuff, Isabella was determined to provide him with the legitimacy he so clearly lacked but she did not arrive at Scone until the day after the Coronation had taken place.
-Bruce fully understood the significance of her appearance even if it was merely symbolic and ordered that the Coronation be repeated and this time he would be crowned by a MacDuff as tradition demanded.
+As a supporter of Bruce and a MacDuff, Isabella could provide him with the legitimacy he lacked but she did not arrive at Scone until the day after the Coronation had taken place.
+Bruce understood the significance of her appearance even if it was merely symbolic.
+So, he ordered the Coronation ceremony be repeated, and this time he would be crowned by a MacDuff as tradition demanded.

-On 5 April 1306, Edward I appointed Aymer de Valence, Earl of Pembroke, his representative in Scotland with orders to restore English authority and with Bruce still struggling to establish his own he wasted little time.
-On 19 June, he surprised and routed the Scottish Army camped at Methuen.
+On 5 April 1306, Edward I appointed Aymer de Valence, Earl of Pembroke, his representative in Scotland with orders to restore English authority.
+He wasted little time and on 19 June, surprised and routed the Scottish Army camped at Methuen.

 The King’s instructions were to be carried out to the letter.